-GDPR -secure with the "WP GDPR Tools"-Plugin
+GDPRsecure with the "WP GDPR Tools"-plugin

-The Orga-Team about the #WCRetreat
+The Orga Team on the #WCRetreat

 Data protection in times of GDPR - Q&A

-At the WordCamp Retreat in Soltau, our data protection officer Virginia spontaneously jumped in and gave a Q&A session with Udo Meisen on the unloved but important topic "GDPR".
-Even if you have already dealt with GDPR , there is certainly a takeaway or two for you.
-You can watch the session online at WordPress TV.
+At the WordCamp Retreat in Soltau, our data protection officer Virginia spontaneously stepped in and gave a Q&A session with Udo Meisen on the unloved but important topic "GDPR".
+Even if you have already dealt with GDPR , there is certainly one or two takeaways for you.
+You can watch the session online on WordPress TV.

 What does the perfect meta description look like?